 Mumps is an acute viral infection that is spread from person to person.
 Mumps is a notifiable disease.
 Symptoms of mumps include fever, headache, tiredness and swollen, tender salivary glands (usually the parotid gland which is located just below the front of the ear).
 Mumps often gives the appearance of swollen cheeks or jaw.
 If you have mumps symptoms you should stay at home, not go to school or work and phone your GP and explain that you may have mumps.
 The best protection against mumps is to be fully vaccinated with 2 doses of the MMR (Measles-Mumps-Rubella) vaccine.

-There has been a large rise in the number of mumps cases reported since the beginning of 2019.
-Most cases are in teenagers and young adults.
-An update on mumps cases in 2019 by HSE Area, age group and gender is in the document below.
+An update on mumps cases, by HSE Area, age group and gender is in the document below.